okoeroo/generalauthorization/README.markdown

 ## Known BUGS
 * The _syslog_ section's _options_ doesn't work.
 * Only the _pdp_ _service_ _type_ can be used.
 All other listeners with different service types are defunced.
+* The _composition_ element in the policy file doesn't work yet.

 ## Configuration file
 * _debug_ accepts "yes" or "no"